ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/verification.rst

 Start the Cluster
 #################

-Now that corosync is configured, it is time to start the cluster.
+Now that Corosync is configured, it is time to start the cluster.
-The command below will start corosync and pacemaker on both nodes in the cluster.
+The command below will start the ``corosync`` and ``pacemaker`` services on both nodes in the cluster.

 .. code-block:: none